What will a Homogeniser do to your products

-Homogenising is liquid forced through a narrow gap under high pressure.
+Homogenising occurs when liquid is forced through a narrow gap under high pressure.

-Thereby the milk reach an enormous speed, almost bringing it to the boiling point.
+Thereby the milk reaches an enormous speed, almost bringing it to the boiling point.

-When the liquid has passed through the narrow gap, the flow slow down, the temperature drops, this dissolve the fat globules into very fine droplets.
+When the liquid has passed through the narrow gap, the flow slows down, the temperature drops, this dissolves the fat globules into very fine droplets.